bobintornado/bobintornado.github.io/_posts/2018-10-12-Vueling-Airline-Being-Budget-Airline.md

 So with mixed feelings, I waited.
 And it was until Sep 11 3 PM that I finally get it back from a *random* delivery guy who handed the suitcase to me without any receipt.

 Next, it comes to the claiming part.
-After a couple of emails and a week later I received an email asking me to fill my bank account information into an online form to transfer about €100 to me.
+After a couple of emails and a week later I received an email asking me to fill my bank account information into an online form for transferring about €100 to me.

 And, here is where the cut gets deeper.